markusholter/Simple-chess-game/README.md

 ```
 - Run docker image:
 ```
-sudo docker run -p 8000:8000 -t chess
+sudo docker run -p 8000:80 -t chess
 ```
 - You can now visit 127.0.0.1:8000 in your browser to see the site.
-You can also visit the site from another computer if your are running the docker image on a server.

 ## How to run development server
 - Make sure python3.10.12 or later is installed, as well as python-venv.